Ronald Huth: Paraguay U20

 In 2008, Huth became an integrant of the Paraguay U20 national team coached by Adrián Coria.

 Huth was a member of Paraguay U-20 national team at 2009 South American Youth Championship. the team included Luis Fernando Paez, Hernán Pérez, Aldo Paniagua, Celso Ortiz and Rodrigo Burgos.
 ESPN highlighted Huth and Paez as being at European clubs and players that came through Tacuary's youth system.
 Huth played 8 of 9 matches of the tournament.
 He played all the matches as starters for the Runner-up side.
 Following Paraguay's game against Uruguay in the second round of the championships, Goal.com noted Huth as the best player on the pitch.
-Following the 2009 South American U20 Championship, Goal.com included Huth in the Team of the Tournanent.
+Following the 2009 South American U20 Championship, Goal.com included Huth in the Team of the Tournament.

 He also played at 2009 FIFA U-20 World Cup which he played 3 out of 4 Paraguay's scheduled matches.
 He was suspended for the 3rd (and last) group match after being sent off against Egypt U20.